skramm/udgcd/README.md

 - The second step is done by exploring recursively the graph, by starting from each of the vertices that have been identified as part of a "back edge".

 - The third steps does a lot of post-processing.
 At present, we have all the possibles paths and we need to filter-out many of them.
- The steps are:
+ The 4 steps are:
   1. remove symmetrical paths (i.e. : 1-2-3 is the same as 1-3-2)
   1. remove duplicate paths  (i.e. : 1-2-3 is the same as 2-3-1)
   1. remove non-chordless cycles (see [WP page](https%3A%2F%2Fen.wikipedia.org%2Fwiki%2FCycle_%28graph_theory%29%23Chordless_cycles))
- 1. remove composite cycles (WIP, NOT DONE YET, SEE https://github.com/skramm/udgcd/issues/1)
+  1. remove redundant cycles, that is the ones that can be deduced from the others.

 ### References
  <a name="s_ref"></a>